The Federal Income Tax Return. Every person who has received income during the previous year must file a form 1040 with the IRS by April 15.

 The academic year for which financial aid is requested (or received).
 The award year typically runs fall semester through spring semester with the summer term(s) being optional.

 Financial aid programs are administered by the University.
-The federal government provides the university with a fixed annual allocation, which is awarded by the financial aid administrator to deserving students.
-Such programs include the Federal Perkins Loan, Federal Supplemental Education Opportunity Grant and Federal Student Employment.
-Note: There is no guarantee that every eligible student will receive financial aid through these programs, because the awards are made from a fixed pool of money.
+The federal government provides the university with a fixed annual allocation, which is offered by the financial aid administrator to deserving students.
+Such programs include the Federal Supplemental Education Opportunity Grant and Federal Student Employment.
+Note: There is no guarantee that every eligible student will receive financial aid through these programs, because the funds are made from a fixed pool of money.

 Cost of Attendance (COA)